thewca/wca-regulations/wca-regulations_2012.md

     - B4c1) In all cases, the competitor must wear the blindfold such that his view of the puzzle would still be clearly blocked if the opaque object were not in the way.
     - B4c2) By default, the judge should place the object (e.g. a sheet of paper or cardboard) between the competitor and the puzzle while the competitor is wearing the blindfold.
     - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object (e.g. a music stand, the surface of the table) by himself during he blindfolded phase.
   - B4d) The competitor must not look at the puzzle at any point during the blindfolded phase.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
   - B4e) Until he applies the first move to the puzzle, the competitor may remove and don the blindfold at will.
 - B5) Ending the solve:
   - B5a) When using the Stackmat, the competitor ends the attempt by releasing the puzzle and then stopping the timer.
   - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that the attmpet has ended.
 At that moment, the judge stops the timer.
   - B5c) The competitor may remove the blindfold before he stops the timer.
 He must not apply any moves to the puzzle after the blindfold is removed.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).

 ## Article C: One-Handed Solving

 - C1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - C1a) During the solve the competitor must use only one hand and the surface.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
   - C1b) During the solve no other body part, nor any object other than the surface, shall touch the puzzle.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
     - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, he must repair it with the solving hand.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
   - C1c) During the solve, once a competitor touches the puzzle with one hand, he must not touch the puzzle with the other hand.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).

 ## Article D: Solving With Feet

 - D1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - D1a) During the attempt, the competitor must sit in a chair, sit on the surface, or stand.
   - D1b) During the attempt, the competitor must only use his feet and the surface.
 The competitor may wear socks while solving.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
   - D1c) Other body parts or other objects must not touch the puzzle.
-Penalty: disqualification of the attempt.
+Penalty: disqualification of the attempt (DNF).
 - D3) Starting the solve:
   - D3a) Competitor must place his feet onto the timer sensors.
   - D3b) Competitor must remove his feet from the timer sensors to start the solve.